andeya/goutil/README.md

     )
     ```

-- NewWorkshop creates a new workshop.
+- NewWorkshop creates a new workshop(non-blocking asynchronous multiplex resource pool).
 <br>If maxQuota<=0, will use default value.
 <br>If maxIdleDuration<=0, will use default value.
 <br>Notes: